-- Prohibit Hedging or Pledging Transactions.
-Our insider trading policy prohibits our employees, officers and directors from engaging in any hedging or pledging transactions with our stock. - Maintain a Clawback Policy.
-We maintain a clawback policy, under which we require the reimbursement of any incentive compensation if the payment was predicated upon financial results that were subsequently the subject of a restatement caused by the recipient's fraud or misconduct. - Impose Stock Ownership Guidelines.
-Our stock ownership policy requires our executive officers to hold a minimum level of our Class A Common Shares so that each executive has personal wealth tied to the long-term success of the Company and, therefore, has interests that are aligned with those of our shareholders. - Minimize Compensation Risks.
-We annually review our compensation program to confirm that our policies and practices are not creating excessive or inappropriate risks.
+Policy or Practice Description Hedging or Pledging Transactions Our insider trading policy prohibits our employees, officers and directors from engaging in any hedging or pledging transactions with our Class A Common Shares.
+Clawback Policy We maintain a clawback policy, under which we require the reimbursement of any incentive compensation if the payment was predicated upon financial results that were subsequently the subject of a restatement caused by the recipient's fraud or misconduct.
+Excise Tax Gross-Ups Effective 2020, the Committee removed all excise tax gross-up provisions under our severance programs.
+As a result, the Company no longer provides tax gross-ups for named executive officers or any other employees in the event they are subject to golden parachute excise taxes on severance or other payments received in connection with a change in control.
+Stock Ownership Guidelines Our stock ownership policy requires our executive officers to hold a minimum level of our Class A Common Shares so that each executive has personal wealth tied to the long-term success of the Company and, therefore, has interests that are aligned with those of our shareholders.
+Evaluation of Compensation Risks We annually review our compensation program to confirm that our policies and practices are not creating excessive or inappropriate risks.
 We believe that our compensation program provides an appropriate balance between current and long-term performance objectives, cash and equity compensation, and risks and rewards associated with executive roles.
-Further, we provide annual incentive opportunities that are based on balanced performance metrics to promote disciplined progress toward advancing our business objectives.
-All payouts for named executive officers are capped at a pre-established percentage of base salary. - Review Share Utilization.
-We annually review overhang levels (the dilutive impact of equity awards on our shareholders) and run rates (the aggregate shares awarded as a percentage of total outstanding shares). - Retain an Independent Consultant.
-The Committee retains an independent consultant to provide advice in the development of our executive compensation strategy and program.
-The Committee, with the assistance of the independent consultant, regularly evaluates the compensation practices of our peer companies to confirm that our compensation programs are consistent with market practice.
+Further, we provide STI opportunities that are based on balanced performance metrics to promote disciplined progress toward advancing our business objectives.
+All payouts for named executive officers are capped at a pre-established percentage of base salary.
+Review of Share Utilization We annually review overhang levels (the dilutive impact of equity awards on our shareholders) and run rates (the aggregate shares awarded as a percentage of total outstanding shares).
+Use of Independent Consultant The Committee retains an independent consultant to provide advice in the development of our executive compensation strategy and program.
+The Committee, with the assistance of the independent consultant, regularly evaluates the compensation practices of our peer companies to confirm that our compensation programs are consistent with market peers.